apache/shardingsphere-elasticjob/docs/content/features/elastic.en.md

 Setting the total number of sharding items to 1 and more than 1 servers to execute the jobs makes the job run in the mode of `1` master and `n` slaves.
 Once the servers that are executing jobs are down, the idle servers will take over the jobs and execute them in the next scheduling, or better, if the failover option is enabled, the idle servers can take over the failed jobs immediately.

-## ElasticJob-Lite Implementation Principle
+## Implementation Principle

-ElasticJob-Lite does not have a job scheduling center node, but the programs based on the deployment job framework trigger the scheduling when the corresponding time point is reached.
+ElasticJob does not have a job scheduling center node, but the programs based on the deployment job framework trigger the scheduling when the corresponding time point is reached.
 The registration center is only used for job registration and monitoring information storage.
 The main job node is only used to handle functions such as sharding and cleaning.

 ### Elastic Distributed Implementation